kyma-project/busola/docs/extensibility/resources.md

 #### Predefined translation keys

-- **category** - the name of a category to use for the left-hand menu.
+- **category** - the name of a category used for the left-hand menu.
 By default it is placed into a **Custom Resources** category.
 - **name** - title used in the navigation and on the list screen.
 It defaults to its resource kind.
-- **description** - a more in-depth description of the resorce displaye on the list screen.
+- **description** - a more in-depth description of the resource displayed on the list screen.
 It is only displayed if present.

 #### Example